or

 These guides will help you make the right decision about postgraduate study, whether that means choosing between qualifications, or making the most of resources like rankings and study fairs.

-We've also taken a look at the value of Masters study and examined career prospects.
+We've also taken a look at the value of Masters study and examined career prospects to help you decide if a Masters is worthwhile for your future.

 A Masters is an advanced academic degree that takes place at postgraduate, or 'second-cycle', level, building on existing undergraduate study.